 Asia: Minshuku Sanbiki Neko in Japan

-In Japan, a minshuku is a type of traditional homestay accommodation.
-It’s similar to a ryokan in that you sleep on futons spread out on tatami mats in the traditional Japanese style, but it’s generally much less expensive.
+In Japan, a minshuku is a traditional homestay accommodation.
+It’s similar to a ryokan in that guests sleep on futons spread out on tatami mats in traditional Japanese, but it’s generally much less expensive.

-In Kyoto, a wonderful minshuku for eco-conscious travellers is the Vegan Minshuku Sanbiki Neko.
+The Vegan Minshuku Sanbiki Neko is a wonderful minshuku in Kyoto for eco-conscious travellers.
 It’s run by Helen and Craig, an Australian couple who fell in love with Japan and decided to move there a few years ago.

 Get away from the touristy parts of Kyoto with a healthy and comfortable stay at Minshuku Sanbiki Neko

-As you may have guessed from the name, the owners are vegan and cook up delicious vegan Japanese food for breakfast each morning.
-Since animal agriculture is a leading cause of deforestation, water pollution and many other environmental problems, keeping all meals plant-based really cuts down on the guesthouse’s ecological footprint.
+As you may have guessed from the name, the owners are vegans.
+They cook delicious vegan Japanese food for breakfast each morning.
+Since animal agriculture is a leading cause of deforestation, water pollution, and many other environmental problems, keeping all meals plant-based reduces the guesthouse’s ecological footprint.

 At Sanbiki Neko, a number of measures have been taken to make the minshuku eco-friendly

-Helen and Craig have taken a number of measures with regard to building design, operational issues and waste management to make the minshuku eco-friendly:
+Helen and Craig have taken several measures regarding building design, operational issues and waste management to make the minshuku eco-friendly:

 - All rubbish is sorted to ensure that everything that can be recycled is recycled.
-And food wastage is also kept to a minimum.
+Food waste is also kept to a minimum.

-- In the common areas, they use tatami mats made from recycled car tires, which are more durable than the usual mats and don’t have to be replaced as often.
+- They use tatami mats made from recycled car tyres in the common areas.
+These mats are more durable than the usual ones and don’t need to be replaced as often.

-- Instead of central heating, each room has an individual heating and cooling unit, so as not to waste energy heating and cooling unused areas.
+- Instead of central heating, each room has an individual heating and cooling unit not to waste energy heating and cooling unused areas.

-- Linens and towels are in various colours since white ones would have to be bleached to keep them white.
+- Linens and towels are in various colours since white ones must be bleached to keep them white.

 - And no pesticides or aerosols are ever used on the grounds of the minshuku.

-The location is in a quiet, residential neighbourhood, which is perfect for getting away from the overly touristy areas and experiencing a bit of real life in Kyoto.
-Gift vouchers can easily be arranged using PayPal on request.
+The location is in a quiet, residential neighbourhood, perfect for getting away from the overly touristy areas and experiencing real life in Kyoto.
+On request, gift vouchers can be easily arranged using PayPal.

 Contributed by Wendy Werneth, creator of The Nomadic Vegan